Search

 For the last seven years, Michael’s family farm in southeast Iowa has been utilizing cover crops in their 1,400-acre corn and soybean operation which has a newly introduced herd of beef cattle.

 Early adopters of no-till cultivation in the 80s, soil health has long been a point of focus for the multi-generational farm.
-Seven years ago, they dipped their toes into the use of cover crops with 40-acres of cereal rye in a hilly field to get on top of erosion issues.
-Present-day, cover crops are used on 850-acres, with practices and multi-specie seed mixes tailored to suit the farm’s individual enterprises.
+Seven years ago, they dipped their toes into the use of cover crops with 40 acres of cereal rye in a hilly field to get on top of erosion issues.
+Present-day, cover crops are used on 850 acres, with practices and multi-specie seed mixes tailored to suit the farm’s individual enterprises.

 One of the most notable changes in their use of cover crops has been delaying the termination of cereal rye ahead of soybeans until the rye enters anthesis (pollination), regardless of soybean planting date.
 Previously, the cereal rye was burned down at planting, or even up to two weeks ahead of planting.
 The added weed suppression and biomass from a more mature cover crop has helped slash herbicide costs from $40-$50 per acre to $5-$25 per acre.
 The farm has also enjoyed the benefits of getting into fields timely due to improved soil structure and water infiltration.